 Scientists are tough to find gifts for.
-So for this holiday season, we’ve polled our group of scientists in several fields and stages of their careers to come up with the most practical and unique gifts for scientists.
+So for the upcoming graduation celebration, we’ve polled our group of scientists in several fields and stages of their careers to come up with the most practical and unique graduation gifts for scientists.
 This collection will show them that you understand their love of science and support them in their research and their passions.

 This list ties together our favorite gifts for scientists from around the internet.
 Some are our own Genius Lab Gear inventions and some we’re just jealous we didn’t think of first!
 Some links in this page contain affiliate links, which means that any purchase of the items after clicking the link will result in a small monetary referral fee paid back to Genius Lab Gear at no cost to you.
 We appreciate your support which allows us to continue inventing and testing the best tools for scientists on the planet!